becodeorg/free2code/2.CSS/3.POSITIONING/readme.md

 Inline elements behavior is much different than Block elements, they are used to style items inside block elements.
 Unlike the Block element, which takes the full parents width, the Inline element width is always based on its content.

-Take a look at the visual below - You will see that the grey parts (block elements) take the full width of the body.
+Have a look at the visual below - You will see that the grey parts (block elements) take the full width of the body.
 Whilst the blue parts (inline elements) only take the width of its content.

 ![](./resources/display-inline-small.png)